SGNet: Salient Geometric Network for Point Cloud Registration: The proposed Approach

 Between self-attention and cross-attention, we utilize semantic pooling layers to downsample the patch-level point features from the output of self-attention, resulting in mega points.
-The definition of self-attention and cross-attention layers can refer to~\cite{vaswani2017attention}.
-The output of the semantic encoder is denoted as $F_{\tilde{{P}}}$ and $F_{\tilde{{Q}}}$.
+More details of self/cross attentions can refer to~\cite{vaswani2017attention}.
+The output of the semantic encoder is denoted as $\M F_{\tilde{{P}}}$ and $\M F_{\tilde{{Q}}}$.

 While mega points are designed to capture object-level semantic information, their large receptive fields often result in a loss of geometric details.
-To mitigate this issue, we propose a solution by combining the object-level semantic aware super point features ($F_{\tilde{{P}}}$ and $F_{\tilde{{Q}}}$, decoded from mega point features) with patch-level semantic information from the super point features ($F_{\hat{{P}}}$ and $F_{\hat{{Q}}}$).
+To mitigate this issue, we propose a solution by concatenating the object-level semantic-aware super point features ($\M F^{\tilde{P}}$ and $\M F^{\tilde{Q}}$, decoded from mega point features) with patch-level semantic information from the super point features ($\M F^{\hat{P}}$ and $\M F^{\hat{Q}}$).
 These combined features are then fed into the subsequent geometric transformer as inputs.
-This fusion process allows us to generate a semantic-aware geometric embedding specifically tailored for the super point salient features.
+This fusion process allows us to generate a semantic-aware geometric embedding tailored explicitly for the super point salient features.